 A Human Services Professional is a generic term for people who hold professional and paraprofessional jobs in diverse settings such as group homes, mental health centers, and family service agencies.

-JJC's Natural Sciences and Physical Education Dept. encompasses a wide range of disciplines, including astronomy, biology, chemistry and physics.
+JJC's Natural and Physical Sciences Department encompasses a wide range of disciplines, including astronomy, biology, chemistry and physics.

 Orthotics and Prosthetics Technology